With NPM’s recent acquisition of ^Lift Security and the Node Security Platform, as well as the release of their package-lock.json and the

 I like to keep the number of packages I have to a minimum, and similarly I like to keep the number of install steps to as few as possible.
-NPM has come bundled with Node since 2013 (don’t cite me on this, but that date sounds about right), while Yarn is a separate entity (though it’s been included in the Node Docker image for quite some time).
-As a result, I’d like to just rely upon NPM if possible, because they’re doing all the package hosting anyways.
-It’s easier to just use one entity’s set of tools/services.
+NPM has come bundled with Node since around 2013 (don’t cite me on that, but it’s rougly correct), while Yarn is a separate entity (though it’s been included in the Node Docker image for quite some time).
+As a result, I’d like to just rely upon NPM if possible, because they’re doing all the package hosting, and I prefer to as few entities as possible for tools/services.

 Quick back story to why I ever used Yarn.

 Now we can expect:

 - Locked package versions, not just top-level packages, but all packages + dependents, in a project.